 FOCUS Eye Centre is now offering the ground breaking ReLEX SMILE procedure at our Kingsford practice.

-We are the ONLY practice with this technology in Sydney’s Eastern Suburbs.
 Take the step beyond LASIK – Contact us today

 FOCUS was excited to attend and present at the Schwind Laser Users Meeting in Singapore.
 The meeting was for users of the Schwind excimer laser and was attended by over 200 international delegates from Europe, Asia, Middle East and Canada.

 Held at the grand Hyatt Singapore, speakers presented papers on treatments being carried out using the Amaris laser and patient outcomes.
 Results of laser treatments combined with corneal crosslinking were discussed.
 Using the Schwind and corneal crosslinking some patients with thin or irregular corneas or conditions like keratoconus, who may have not been suitable for laser treatment in the past, are now candidates and can achieve improved vision and corneal stability.

 FOCUS Director & Surgeon, Dr Smith spoke about how FOCUS Laser Eye Centre has linked the Schwind Amaris with the Ziess Visumax Femtosecond Laser so that we can offer the best technology for our patients.

 3 possible solutions for skiers who need to wear glasses…

 With the ski season fast approaching many keen skiers with vision problems will struggle with goggles, and let’s face it going without just won’t work.
 You’ll struggle with ski maps and signs, you’re skiing will suffer because you won’t be able to see bumps and patches in the snow, switching between goggles and glasses is a hassle and you risk damaging your glasses…